Nitrile vs. Latex vs. Neoprene: How to Choose the Right Cleanroom Glove

 Length: 12–16" cuffs protect garment overlap and reduce risk when reaching into isolators, tools, or chemical baths.

-Packaging: In ISO 5 areas, look ford reduce outer‑bag particulation.
+Packaging: In ISO 5 areas, look for double-bagged options to reduce outer-bag particulation.

 Not sure which material is right?